OFFICIAL NAUTICAL PRODUCT

 PURCHASE / DOWNLOAD

-- A Standard Port (also referred to as a 'primary port') is a place for which independent daily tidal predictions are given in the tidal height or tidal stream tables.
+- A Standard Port (also referred to as a 'Primary Port') is a place for which independent daily tidal predictions are given in the tidal height or tidal stream tables.
 Predictions are typically based on observations over several decades.

 - A Secondary Port is a place for which tidal predictions given the tidal height or tidal stream tables are calculated by applying relevant corrections to the tidal predictions of a standard port.
 Predications maybe based upon lesser periods of continuous observations.

-- While short term predictions for Australian Standard Ports are also available from the Australian Bureau of Meteorology (BoM), it should be noted that the later do not take into account differences between chart and tidal datums.
+- While short term predictions for Australian Standard Ports are also available from the Australian Bureau of Meteorology (BoM), it should be noted that the latter do not take into account differences between chart and tidal datums.
 Predictions for Secondary Ports are not available through the BoM website.